 Help the patient to be confident.
 A sick person can use a lot of encouragement.
 Never let the patient see you feeling sorry for him - oh, a little bit now and then, maybe to show that he's important to you.
-But it's far better to admire his desire to get well, his ambitions for the future.
+But it's far better to admire his desire to get well, his ambitions for the

 Help the patient to stick with his treatment.
-One of the things that makes TB hard to take is that the patient can look fine and feel wonderfully the patient can enjoy after you're gone.
+One of the things that makes TB hard to take is that the patient can look fine and feel wonderfully strong - but be very sick.
+Patients ned to be encouraged to continue their treatment.

+Don't worry about bringing gifts.
+The patient wants to see you, not a present.
+But sometimes you'll want to bring a little something that the patient can enjoy after you're gone.
 It doesn't have to be much - something like snapshots or news clippings, stamps and post cards, bedsocks, cosmetics, razor blades or a favorite magazine.
 If you plan to bring cigarettes, candy or food, ask beforehand if the patient can use this particular gift.